 Update of the City's 2014 Pedestrian and Bicycle Master Plan, with an additional focus on general traffic safety.

-This page contains the documents for public review that are developed throughout the Piedmont Safer Streets process.
-Also included, for reference, is the City’s 2014 Pedestrian and Bicycle Master Plan.
+This page contains the documents for public review that were developed throughout the Piedmont Safer Streets process.
+At the end, included for reference, are the 2014 Pedestrian and Bicycle Master Plan and the City's policy on the installation of stop signs, yield signs and crosswalk markings.

 The City gathered input from residents on the needs and challenges around walking, biking and traffic safety in Piedmont.
 The input is being used to develop the recommendations under the Safer Streets plan.
 This report summarizes the key issues and themes raised by the public.
 A set of appendices lists all the comments submitted by the public in writing.